 What is ermine buttercream?

-Also known as flour buttercream, boiled milk frosting and heritage frosting - this buttercream is made with milk pudding base (milk, flour, sugar, salt) and unsalted butter.
-Since there is no eggs in this recipe, it's significantly easier and cheaper to make than meringue based recipes.
-Not to mention the better flavour you're getting.
+Also known as flour buttercream, boiled milk frosting and heritage frosting - this buttercream is made with a milk pudding base (milk, flour, sugar, salt) and unsalted butter.
+Since there are no eggs in this recipe, it's significantly easier and cheaper to make than meringue-based recipes.
+Not to mention the better flavor you're getting.

-Since my first encounter with Nila's base recipe, I adapted it to suit my needs and preferences, but also made a lot of different flavours, such as chocolate, raspberry and pistachio.
+Since my first encounter with Nila's base recipe, I adapted it to suit my needs and preferences, but also made a lot of different flavors, such as chocolate ermine buttercream, raspberry buttercream and pistachio buttercream.
 There are more to come in the cake cookbook I'm currently writing, so stay tuned! 🙂

 Why you'll love this frosting